 The more clicks that a user has to go through before making it to the final “purchase” or “sign up” button, the more sales that are going to be lost.
 The clicking mistake has to do with both the length of forms (more on this below) and what it takes to find the form.
 For instance, if users have to sign in to use a website, then put it front and center where they immediately can enter their information and hit the enter button – all with one click if they use auto-fill.

-Poorly designed sign up or order forms are definitely bad form.
+Poorly designed sign-up or order forms are definitely bad forms.
 All forms should be easy to fill out and bug-free.
 Make sure to add numbers or a timeline of sorts to forms with several steps so that users know where they are in the process.
 And when users hit the “Enter” key on the keyboard, for design’s sake make the Submit button click.

 Let’s not forget about the feedback necessary when simply clicking on items too.
 Anytime a user clicks on something, is waiting for something to load, scrolls down, goes to a bad page, anything…give them feedback to let them know that you know they did something.